IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

 > **NOTE**: You will need to change the path and file name to point to the new German credit applications data in Cognos Analytics.

-The new applications will be scored using our model, and a new dataframe will be created that contains the result - whether the application is considered a credit risk or not.
+The new applications will be scored using our model, and a new DataFrame will be created that contains the result - whether the application is considered a credit risk or not.

-Once the new scored dataframe is created, we can use the data connector to write the data back out to Cognos Analytics for further investigation and data visulization.
+Once the new scored DataFrame is created, we can use the data connector to write the data back out to Cognos Analytics for further investigation and data visulization.

 In this example, we are writing it out to a file named `german_credit_new_apps_scored.csv`.

 ![notebook-save-data](doc/source/images/notebook-save-data.png)

-Once complete, you should see the file in the data folder of Cognos Analytics instance.
+Once complete, you should see the file in the data folder of your Cognos Analytics instance.

 ![ca-new-data-file](doc/source/images/ca-new-data-file.png)